KabraBoja/CoordinatedNavigation/README.md

 A Stack Coordinator coordinates a navigation stack.
 It's used as the entry point of the app or a modal presentation.

 - Contains a NavigationStack view (Tree structure root).
-- Transitions between a root View and a Sequence.
 - Can only set/pop a Sequence.

 Example: The root view could be an splash screen.
 As soon as the app loads some needed stuff, the Stack Coordinator sets the first Sequence Coordinator.